 BJJ Lineage: Mitsuyo Maeda > Carlos & Helio Gracie > Rickson/Kron Gracie > Ricardo “Rey” Diogo > Emerson Vidor & Wilton > Olivier Barre

-Olivier Barre was born and raised on the Westside of Los Angeles and while attending middle school in 1997 befriended Rockson Gracie, Rickson Gracie’s eldest son.
-Ollie shortly after began training at Rickson Gracies Academy in Pacific Palisades and was one of the first kids at this location back in mid 1997.
-Rockson who was one of Ollie’s close friends and mentors into the “Gracie way of life” tragically passed away in December 2000.
-His death left a void in Olivier’s life, but the knowledge he gained directly from the Gracie’s carry’s on with him and can be seen in his training today.
-Olivier has dedicated a large part of the last 20 years of his life to learning and understanding the history, science, and practical applications of BJJ as well as the mental, physical, and spiritual benefits that the art brings.
-Olivier also practices, yoga, meditation, breathing exercises, and enjoys being in connection with nature and his family as much as possible.
+Olivier Barre began training in 1997 at Rickson Gracies Academy in Pacific Palisades and was one of the first kids at this location.
+Olivier has dedicated a large part of the last 20+ years of his life to learning and understanding the history, science, and practical applications of BJJ as well as the mental, physical, and spiritual benefits that the art brings.

-More on Olivier’s BJJ background: Around 2003, Olivier left Rickson’s academy to train with 5th degree Carlson Gracie black belt Ricardo “Rey” Diogo of the Carlson Gracie Team.
-Olivier trained with “Rey” for the next few years, and at times went back and forth training at Ricksons/Krons, Reys, and other academies always seeking to gain valuable new BJJ knowledge.
-Around 2009, Olivier began training and working under Kron Gracie, his old childhood friend, and shortly after was promoted to blue belt and became the academy’s head business manager.
-Olivier was influential in growing the academy’s business and moving them from Rickson/Kron’s West L.A. academy, to Kron’s new academy in Culver City.
-In 2012 Olivier left Kron’s academy and is currently a Purple Belt in Brazilian Jiu-Jitsu under Emerson Vidor & Wilton Rezende and is also a Certified Fitness Trainer from the Institute of Sports Science.
+In 2003, Olivier left Rickson’s academy to train with 5th degree Carlson Gracie black belt Ricardo “Rey” Diogo of the Carlson Gracie Team.
+Olivier trained with “Rey” for the next few years, and at times went back and forth training at several other academies always seeking to gain valuable new BJJ knowledge.
+Around 2009, Olivier began training and working under Kron Gracie, his old childhood friend, and shortly after became the academy’s head business manager.